 However, many investors opt for shorter investment periods and may fall victim to market downturns even if the underlying company has strong fundamentals.

-Regular reviews of each stock can be accessed in the dashboard section on the website and the mobile app.
+Regular stock reviews can be accessed in the dashboard section on the website and the mobile app.

 Research reports can be accessed in the dashboard section on the website.
 The latest issue cannot be saved, downloaded, or printed, but all previous issues can be saved and printed.